matrix-org/synapse/docs/README.md

 ## About

-This directory currently holds a series of markdown files documenting how to install, use and develop Synapse, a Matrix "homeserver" implementation developed by the matrix.org core team.
+This directory currently holds a series of markdown files documenting how to install, use and develop Synapse.
 The documentation is readable directly from this repository, but it is recommended to instead browse through the [website](https://matrix-org.github.io/synapse) for easier discoverability.

 ## Adding to the documentation